Deanbert/rock-paper-scissors/README.md

 ### Acknowledgments

 I would like to thank Kasia Bogucka, My Cohort facilitator for helping me in submitting my second milestone project.
+Also Jo Heyndels for her help with deployment